njcx/gopacket_dpdk/CONTRIBUTING.md

-Contributing To gopacket
+Contributing To gopacket_dpdk
 ========================

-So you've got some code and you'd like it to be part of gopacket... wonderful!
+So you've got some code and you'd like it to be part of gopacket_dpdk... wonderful!
-We're happy to accept contributions, whether they're fixes to old protocols, new protocols entirely, or anything else you think would improve the gopacket library.
+We're happy to accept contributions, whether they're fixes to old protocols, new protocols entirely, or anything else you think would improve the gopacket_dpdk library.
 This document is designed to help you to do just that.

 The first section deals with the plumbing:  how to actually get a change